evan108108/ESES/README.md

 ESES
 ====

-Amazon SES Component for Yii
+Amazon SES Component for Yii.

+The code was modified from [orderingdisorder.com](http://www.orderingdisorder.com/aws/ses/)

 ###Install